SEO for WordPress Photography sites is something I’m extremely passionate about.

 You can’t expect to be at the top of Google Search Engine Result Pages straight away.
-You have to earn that right by producing unique content that adds value to someone searching Google.
+You must earn that right by producing unique content that adds value to someone searching Google.

 Keep creating content.
 Stay fresh.
 That also means refreshing already published content to make it relevant.

 Don’t become obsessive about your SERP ranking.
 You are meant to adding value to the world.
 If you add value search engines will notice you – eventually.